-When you leave school for the labour market, you hear stuffs like aptitude tests, CVs, interviewing, computer proficiency, entrepreneurship, wealth creation, value accession etc. How many of these are taught in the university?
+When you leave school for the labour market, you hear stuff like aptitude tests, CVs, interviewing, computer proficiency, entrepreneurship, wealth creation, value accession etc. How many of these are taught in the university?
 Zero.

-So you learn your What is agriculture, Types of farming implements, Functions of the plough bla bla bla.
+So you learn your What is agriculture, Types of farming implements, Functions of the plow bla bla bla.
 After five years, you may not have seen a sprayer before, but you have graduated and are turned rudderless on the society.
-Serious organisations will after (if they dare) employing you, send you on say six months training (so you weren’t trained in the university!?); usually employers won’t bother to waste such money, they’ll just ask for five years experience from fresh graduates.
+Serious organisations will after (if they dare) employing you, send you on say six months training (so you weren’t trained in the university!?); usually, employers won’t bother to waste such money, they’ll just ask for five years experience from fresh graduates.
 Our universities and polytechnics don’t give this kind of experience.

 So what the hell do they do in higher institutions?